Michael Audain: Polygon Homes Ltd.

 The history of Polygon Homes Ltd. started in 1980 when Audain was invited by W.K.
 Paulus to become the Executive Vice President and a partner in a company that owned an interest in three rental apartment properties.
 Initially, Audain built residential communities for housing cooperatives and non-profit organizations, but in 1983 he started building townhomes and apartments for the market.
 The company expanded in 1988 when Paulus sold his interest to Laing Property Corporation.

 After Laing Property Corporation was taken over by P&O Limited, a British conglomerate, Audain and his partner Rick Genest negotiated the acquisition of all the shares in the company in 1992, with Polygon becoming 100 percent British Columbia owned and managed.
 After Genest's death as a result of a highway accident in 2002, Neil Chrystal became a major shareholder in the company and assumed the title of President and CEO.
-Since 1980, Polygon Homes Ltd. and its affiliated single-family builder Morningstar Homes Ltd. have completed the construction of over 32,000 homes in Metro Vancouver.
+Since 1980, Polygon Homes Ltd. and its affiliated single-family builder Morningstar Homes Ltd. have completed the construction of over 34,000 homes in Metro Vancouver.

 Visual Arts

 Audain has been a supporter of the visual arts in British Columbia and beyond.
 In 1992 he joined the board of trustees of the Vancouver Art Gallery and with a brief interregnum has been involved in the affairs of the Gallery until finishing his term as Chair of the Vancouver Art Gallery Foundation in 2014.
 He served as the Association's President/Chair from 1996 to 1998.

 In 2005, Audain was appointed to the board of trustees of the National Gallery of Canada, and then as chair from 2009 to 2012.
-In 2019 he was reappointed as a director of the National Gallery of Canada Foundation.
+Reappointed as a Director of the National Gallery of Canada Foundation from 2019 to 2022, and now as Director Emeritus.